preprocess/pre-phpx/readme.md

 }
 ```

 You decide what your components return and what your `render` function does.
-The HTML render function outputs strings of HTML, and expects components rendered by it to return strings (so that they can be concatenated in an array of children).
+The Pre\Phpx\Html `render` function outputs strings of HTML, and expects components rendered by it to return strings (so that they can be concatenated in an array of children).

-> Returning `null` will also work, because of how the concatenation is done.
+> Returning `null` will also work.

 ## Roadmap

-- [ ] Support HTML element warnings and rewriting
+- [ ] Support HTML tag warnings and rewriting
 - [ ] Move HTML renderer to its own library
 - [ ] Set up StyleCI and Travis
 - [ ] Write more tests